Shimin233/SQL_learning/Day5_LIMIT_InnerJoins_JoiningAcrossDatabases.md

 -- under another certain database,
---  the forms which need databases specified has swapped USE sql_inventory
+--  the forms which need databases specified, has been swapped USE sql_inventory;
 SELECT *
-FROM sql_store.order_items oi
-JOIN products p --can pick such a sql-stored database
+FROM sql_store.order_items oi --can pick such a sql-stored database JOIN products p
     ON oi.product_id=p.product_id

 ```